 - 1/4″ – 1/4″ male-to-male crossnut included (you can see it mounted on the front in the photos).

-The second use for the Platypod Max is for low angle landscape shots with an ultra-wide lens.
-With a tripod I found it pretty much impossible to keep the tripod legs out of the shot when using the Canon 11-24mm lens at its widest setting.
-The Platypod can help you here, as long as you’re going for a really low shot, or have a natural object like a rock or log to rest the Platypod on.
-I’m sure others will have run into this problem with similarly wide lenses.
+The second use for the Platypod Max is for low-angle landscape shots with an ultra-wide lens.
+Keeping the tripod legs out of the image on lenses wider than 16mm can be very hard when using a tripod.
+The Platypod can help if you’re going for a really low shot or have a natural object like a rock or log to rest the Platypod on.

-The third use for the Platypod Max is as a lightweight travel solution when you simply don’t have the space or weight allowance to travel with a tripod.
-Of course there are also many places these days that have “no tripod” rules and the Platypod will help you create a stable shooting platform in these locations.
+The third use for the Platypod Max is as a lightweight travel solution when you don’t have the space or weight allowance to travel with a tripod.
+Of course, many places have “no tripod” rules, and the Platypod will help you create a stable shooting platform in these locations.
 I have never heard of any of these “no tripod” locations having an issue with something like the Platypod because the primary concern of these locations is tripod legs causing congestion and trip hazards.
-As long as you use the Platypod raised off the ground in some way then you aren’t causing a problem.
+As long as you use the Platypod raised off the ground in some way, then you aren’t causing a problem.

-The fourth use that I have found for it is using it with super telephoto lenses when you need low angle wildlife shots.
-If you buy a generic plastic frisbee from Amazon, you can place the Platypod into the frisbee and use it to push your setup along the ground to sneak closer to your subject.
+The fourth use I have found for it is super telephoto lenses when you need low-angle wildlife shots.
+If you buy a generic plastic frisbee from Amazon, you can place the Platypod into it and use it to push your setup along the ground to sneak closer to your subject.
 It works particularly well on sandy beaches with shorebirds.
-Basically you are creating a version of the popular Naturescapes Skimmer product, but with a larger range of uses.
-If you find yourself using this particular setup often, you might consider drilling a 1/4″ 20 stud into the frisbee and using that to secure the Platypod.
+You are creating a version of the popular Naturescapes Skimmer but with a more extensive range of uses.
+If you use this particular setup often, you might consider drilling a 1/4″ 20 stud into the frisbee and using that to secure the Platypod.
 I have also used a piece of rubber in my frisbee to provide a little more grip.
-The stuff that you put into kitchen drawers is perfect to stop utensils rolling around it perfect.

-Finally, I have also been getting into the world of wildlife camera trapping and the Platypod Max is very useful as a support for the camera trap on the ground, or strapped to a tree using a standard nylon ratchet strap.
-When place on the ground, the corner holes of the Platypod Max can be used with tent pegs to keep the setup solid, even if a curious wolf or bear is having a good ol’ sniff of the camera.
-While I don’t shoot professional sports anymore, I would also have loved using this as a remote camera plate in those circumstances.
+Finally, I have also been getting into wildlife camera trapping.
+The Platypod Max is very useful as a support for the camera trap on the ground or strapped to a tree using a standard nylon ratchet strap.
+When placed on the ground, the corner holes of the Platypod Max can be used with tent pegs to keep the setup solid, even if a curious wolf or bear is having a good ol’ sniff of the camera.
+While I no longer shoot professional sports, I would have loved to use this as a remote camera plate in those circumstances.

 Platypod Ultra Vs. Platypod Max

-Platypod currently make two models; the Ultra and the Max.
-They both provide ample size to mount any ball head on the market, but the Ultra offers significantly less surface area when trying to balance a heavy setup with a larger lens.
-This isn’t too much of an issue if you are using the Platypod as a stabilizer, with one hand remaining on the camera at all times, but it would be more of a concern if you want to go hands-off for things such as longer exposures, time-lapses or self portraits.
-Personally I think the Max offers enough additional stability for it to be worth spending the extra few dollars.
-Currently the Ultra is $59 and the Max is $99.
+Platypod currently makes two models: the Ultra and the Max.
+They provide ample size to mount any ball head on the market, but the Ultra offers significantly less surface area when balancing a heavy setup with a larger lens.
+This isn’t too much of an issue if you are using the Platypod as a stabilizer, with one hand remaining on the camera at all times, but it would be more of a concern if you want to go hands-off for things such as longer exposures, time-lapses or self-portraits.
+I think the Max offers enough stability for it to be worth spending the extra few dollars.

 Conculsion

-The Platypod Max is one of those photography accessories that you can buy once and keep finding new uses for it, which is why it finds a place in my Best Support Accessories gear guide.
-I also think the price is very fair for the well-machined, well-anodized, quality feel of the product.
-In fact I’d say that it has a Really Right Stuff-esque feel to it, which is definitely a compliment.
-I’m happy to recommend it to readers if any of the usage scenarios seem like situations you have encountered with your own photography.
+The Platypod Max is on of those accessories you’ll keep finding new uses for the longer you own it, which is why it finds a place in my Best Support Accessories gear guide.
+I also think the price is very fair for the product’s well-machined, well-anodized, quality feel.
+In fact, I’d say that it has a Really Right Stuff-esque feel, which is a huge compliment.